 Work on your website E-A-T.

 Search engines have independent raters to evaluate search results, following the search raters’ guidelines for content assessment.
-Raters are trained to find out if the content has strong E-A-T, i.e. Expertise, Authoritativeness, and Trustworthiness.
+The goal of such practices is to confirm that the algorithm updates provide the best results, checking the content against Expertise, Authority, and Trustworthiness factors.
 This factor is particularly important to YMYL (Your Money Your Life) websites, including those about news, health, and financing.

 In the long run, hold a content pruning campaign.
 In other words, you should remove low-quality or outdated content and instead add high-quality blog posts that give value to users.